geomatics-io/ObjectListView/cs/trunk/docs/features.rst

 Header formatting
 -----------------

-Each column header can be given its own font and color.
-These can be set all headers at once using propeties on the `ObjectListView` itself.
+Each column header can be given its own font, text color, background color and border.
+These can be set per column or on all headers at once using `HeaderFormatStyle` on the `ObjectListView` itself.

 The text of column header can also be word wrapped, rather than truncated.